NMashalov/MIPTEduPython/Projects/project_themes.md

 - Bot settings also should be easialy modified with uploaded .excel file for convenience of department manager

-## Document managemnet
+## Document template

 Educational departments are.
-We can start with very simple task of providing unified form of each document via telegram bot o.
+We can start with very simple task of providing unified form of each document via telegram bot.

 Business requirements:

+## Depersonalization

+Schools have lots of redundant work with manually discarding personal information from files.
+That task can be completed with obtaining dictionary of names.

+Package Natasha also can be highly beneficial for our purposes.

 ## Educational department website